prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 When the user opens the workbook, they should see the user interface, either on the "Interface" sheet, or on a separate User Form displayed in-front of or instead of the "Interface" sheet.
 As much as possible, they should not be aware of, or otherwise be able to view or edit, the "Data" sheet.

-The user interface should look clean and organized.
+The user interface should look clean and organized and user-friendly.

 The user interface should reflect reasonable choices about which interface elements/controls to use to capture each respective information input (i.e. using a Toggle Button instead of a Text Box for the purpose of capturing a boolean value).